thindil/steamsky/README.md

 ## Licenses
 The game is available under the GPLv3 license.

-The XmlAda library distributed with the game are also under the GPLv3 license.

 The Tashy library distributed with the game is under GPLv2 license with the linking exception.